 How to Sand Wood By Hand

 Sanding furniture by hand is a great way to give wood an even, smooth finish for painting, staining, or finishing.
-But learning how to sand wood by hand is an essential part of refinishing furniture to make it look and feel nice.
+But learning how to sand wood by hand is an important part of refinishing furniture to make it look and feel nice.

 Whether you are looking to give a piece of furniture a new coat of paint, stain, or finish, sanding the surface first will make sure that your project has a smooth and even finish.
+But how exactly do you go about sanding wood by hand?

-Supplies for Sanding Wood by Hand
+Supplies Used for Sanding Wood by Hand

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.